Ashleydai2003/promptlock-ransomware-demo/public/DEMO_INSTRUCTIONS.md

-# Stealth Data Exfiltration Demo
+# Data Exfiltration Demo

-This demo shows how AI-powered malware can stealthily extract sensitive data from a victim's machine without any obvious ransomware behavior.
+This demo shows how AI-powered malware can extract sensitive data from a victim's machine without any obvious ransomware behavior.

 ## How to Run the Demo